valera2042/Sample-size-calculation-for-bioequivalence-trials/README.md

 Once selecting the sample size for the conduction of the clinical bioequivalence trial it is mandatory to conduct the Public Assessment Reports (PAR) review.
 The sample size calculation is typically based on pharmakokinetic parameters such as Cmax, AUC, etc. There is a natural variation from study to study of the CV, the number of subjects etc. The general approach is based on the calculation of the sample size using the data (intra subject variability (ISCV) and the study design) of only one study found either in the literature (Public Assessment Report / scientific research article) or having experimental data from the previous pilot study.
 This script allows to employ MULTIPLE bioequivalence studies having different designs and various ISCV.

 ### What study to choose for the calculation of the sample size?
-Using this script you can include as many trials as you want, there is no limit.
+Using this script you can include in the calculation as many trials as you want, there is no limit.

 The calculation takes into account three major factors influencing the sample size:
 - the design